Payero/ccdp-engine/Documentation/WORKFLOW.md

 Scott Bennett, scott.bennett@caci.com

 The purpose of this document is to make starting new on CCDP less of a pain-staking process, allowing a new developer to be up and running quickly with a good understanding of the program architecture.

-The first section will take you through the set up process, preparing your system to work and develop in CCDP
+The first section ("System Setup") will take you through the set up process, preparing your system to work and develop in CCDP

-The second section will be a high level walk through of the program architecture, introducing components, their purpose, and how they interface with the rest of the system.
+The second section ("An In Depth Look into CCDP") will be a high level walk through of the program architecture, introducing components, their purpose, and how they interface with the rest of the system.

 The third section will be a bunch of tips and tricks that I have compiled to hopefully help with debugging and development.